Our present school, Stillington Community Primary, opened its doors to pupils over 100 years ago.

 With that opening two educational establishments in Stillington became redundant.

-The other was The Wesleyan, or Chapel, School.
-It had long been an ambition of the Methodists in Stillington to have their own school - in the 1850s one was run from the chapel meeting room, or vestry.
+The other school was The Wesleyan, or Chapel, School.
+It had long been an ambition of the Methodists in Stillington to have their own school.
+A peripatetic school met in Stillington as early as 1740.
+Though it seems to have mostly taught adults.
+In the 1850s one was run from the chapel meeting room, or vestry.
 This proved unsatisfactory, for various reasons, and in 1860 the Chapel Committee obtained permission to erect a schoolroom behind their chapel in Main Street.
 It was built along the same lines as the National School - a low, one-roomed building catering for 70 children, but with an average attendance of 46.

 There was an element of rivalry between the two schools, as their surviving logbooks can attest.